Dog Training Nonsense Promoted by Ignorant Media

 Professional Dog Training and Behavior Advice

 I do not give medical advice simply because that is not what I am formally trained nor specialized in.
 Others should heed that advice and not opine definitively about areas outside of their expertise.
 Certified Dog Behavior Consultants (CDBC) and Certified Professional Dog Trainers (CPDT’s) teach pet parents how to stop their dogs from excessive barking.
 I inform clients the correct and incorrect way about going about stopping dogs from barking through desensitization and counterconditioning (D/CC) in conjunction with basic obedience training and an in-depth understanding of the context-specific circumstances.
-Unfortunately, Stanley’s methods are not only incorrect and severely outdated, but they also contrast and are paradoxical to his previous arguments and are just plain silly.
+Unfortunately, Coren’s methods are not only incorrect and severely outdated, but they also contrast and are paradoxical to his previous arguments and are just plain silly.
 It may help to read Coren’s nonsensical article posted at the bottom of this post before moving along.1

-Stanley instructs people to watch wild canines to learn how to handle “inappropriate” domesticated dog behavior, such as barking.
+Coren instructs people to watch wild canines to learn how to handle “inappropriate” domesticated dog behavior, such as barking.
 Stanley suggests that “Humans can mimic this behavior to stop barking.”
-Deriving how a human should act with their pets by how wolves act with their pups is just plain naïve and idiotic.
+Deriving how a human should act with their pets by how wolves act with their pups is just plain naïve and unfounded.
 For the same reason that the American Veterinarian Society of Animal Behaviorists (AVSAB) and other Certified Applied Animal Behaviorists (CAAB) do not recommend mimicking (captive or otherwise) wolves or wild canids in a show of dominance (dominance theory,) stair downs, alpha roles, eating first, or sleeping in an elevated position is the same reason mimicking a wild canine mothers’ interactions with her puppy to quell barking is equally ridiculous.